 Once you've downloaded and started Infra App, you'll be presented with the main user interface.
-Below is quick guide to help you navigate the user interface.
+Below is a quick guide to help you navigate the app.

 The Cluster Switcher.
 The cluster switcher is where you can switch between your configured Kubernetes Clusters.
 By default Infra App detects your local Kubernetes Configuration file (Kubeconfig) and can be extended by adding your own configuration file by selecting Add Configuration in the dropdown or via the hotkey ⌘+O.

 The Workloads Search Bar.
 In the search bar, you will be able to search for particular workloads by its name.
 In the future, the search feature will be expanded to use other metadata.

 Activity Tabs.
 You can use the activity tabs to switch between Overview, Logs, Events, and YAML for the particular workload.

 Logs tab.
 Infra App will automatically aggregate all the logs for this workload from different pods and containers in real-time.
 By default the log streamer will auto-refresh when the scroll bar is scrolled to the bottom.
 The log stream will stop auto-scrolling when you move the scroll bar away from the bottom.

 Events tab.
 In the events tab, Infra App automatically fetches all the related events pertaining to this workload -- such as volumes, endpoints, controllers, and more.

 YAML tab.
 YAML tab will show you the YAML file used to set-up the resource with the ability to edit.

 Overview.
 Here you will find the kind of the workload, the namespace it's associated with, its creation date, the labels attached to the workload, and the image(s) the workload is currently using.

 Utilization.
 For CPU / Memory utilization, Infra App automatically detects whether you have metrics-server installed by looking at the Kubernetes metrics endpoint.